 All children have daily Mathematics and English lessons.
 The knowledge, skills and understanding gained in these lessons is then used and applied across a broad and balanced, curriculum with a creative edge, rooted in the widely acclaimed Cornerstones Primary Curriculum Project, introduced to Castle House in September 2017.

 Cornerstones provides for comprehensive coverage of all subjects and further supports the school’s aim in securing the best outcomes, both academic and personal, for all pupils.

-In addition, for pupils in Y4 upwards the school operates an 11+ plus after school club, staffed by our Year5 teacher, who is also an 11+ tutor.
+In addition, for pupils in Year 4 upwards the school operates an 11+ plus after school club, staffed by our Year 5 teacher, who is also an experienced 11+ tutor.

 In Year 5, the key preparation time for entrance examinations to our two local grammar schools, to local and more distant grammar, public, private and independent schools, the requirements of these examinations are also woven seamlessly into the curriculum.

 Music is practical and offers opportunities to play all kinds of percussion, to compose and to sing.
 There is a school orchestra and a school choir.
 The latter is renowned locally for its quality and frequently invited to perform at Civic events.
 Lessons are available for a variety of instruments from visiting peripatetic music teachers.

 Religious Education and assemblies are mainly Christian in approach, in accordance with the school’s tradition, but pupils also have opportunities learn about other faiths and traditions.

 PE is a strength of the school.
 Wherever possible children are given a physical education lesson every day.
 There are specialist teachers for swimming, which is taught weekly throughout the school, dance and gymnastics.
 All children also have general PE skills and games lessons.
 In January a revised timetable will allow for daily enrichment sessions, which are planned to include an increasingly wide range of sports and other activities.